Frequently Asked Questions.

 If you still need more space, you can add an Extra Data subscription to your existing Forge Subscription to increase your quota limit.

-Each account can only have one “Table”.
-That’s your Foundry VTT Server Instance, but each Table can have as many worlds as you want.
+Each account can have as many worlds as they want.
 A world takes on average 6MB of storage, so with a Game Master subscription and 500MB quota, that means you could create nearly 100 worlds.
 The Forge does not impose any restrictions on world creation within Foundry.

-To create new Worlds in your Table, you can use the core Foundry VTT interface to create individual worlds for each group you are running.
-Eventually, you’ll be able to configure and launch individual worlds from the Forge interface if you are subscribed at the Story Teller or World Builder tiers.
+To create new Worlds, you can use the core Foundry VTT interface to create individual worlds for each group you are running.
+You’re able to configure and launch individual worlds from the Forge interface if you are subscribed to the Story Teller or World Builder tiers.